sevans415/compass/README.md

 # Compass
 AI system that determines the political leaning of a news article.
-A project by Spencer Evans, Daniel Alpert, and Dylan Farrell
+A project by Spencer Evans, Daniel Alpert, and Dylan Farrell.
+Check the compass.pdf file for an in-depth explanation of our process and findings

 # Running the RNN